Kirkman/Sports-Stats/readme.txt

 RELEASE NOTES:

+v0.6.3:
+* Added a new Python script to automate the renewal of XMLStats API token.
+* Small change to avoid messing up Date.prototype.

+v0.6.2:
+* Updated the NFL scraper to support preseason games and schedules.

+v0.6.1:
+* Updated the NFL and NHL scrapers to make them compatible with the xmlstats changes described below.
+* Fixed sportsstats.js to avoid crashes related to NFL offseason, and fixed display of preseason MLB games related to the xmlstats changes described below.

+v0.6:
+* Version 0.6 makes some back-end changes, and is a mandatory upgrade. cache.py now makes fewer API calls to xmlstats because of a change xmlstats made to their events JSON.
+This is a good thing, but requires changes in the sportsstats.js client.
+YOU MUST UPGRADE, or your Sports Stats installation will not work.
+* I added code to display NHL and NBA standings by conference instead of division once the season reaches March and the playoffs approach.

 v0.5.1:
 * Patched handling of NFL schedules during the postseason.
   For now Sports Stats will no longer display the next week/round's schedule